 I don't eat much candy.
 Unless it's not American*, in which case, I am all about eating candy.
 Faced with nearly 30 kinds of candies that are popular in Norway, I reverted to my excited five-year-old self after a prolific night of trick-or-treating.

-Click through the slideshow to get an overview of popular Norwegian (and some Swedish; there's candy overlap between these neighboring countries) chewy candies, hard candies, chocolate bars, chocolate not-bars, and licorice from major candy companies Freia, Nidar, and Brynild Gruppen.
+Keep scrolling to get an overview of popular Norwegian (and some Swedish; there's candy overlap between these neighboring countries) chewy candies, hard candies, chocolate bars, chocolate not-bars, and licorice from major candy companies Freia, Nidar, and Brynild Gruppen.

 Notes: Many thanks to my boyfriend/candy mule Kåre Sandvik for hauling about 10 pounds of candy over his 11+ hour flight from Norway to New York.
 That guy is a keeper.

 Some of the candy photos aren't scaled with their respective packages since the photos would otherwise be too small.
 It'll be obvious because the candies will look...huge.

 * I'm not anti-American candy; it just doesn't interest me as much as non-American candy since I'm already used to it.

 ** Unfortunately, salty licorice gets the shaft in this post because no one in our office likes salty licorice.
 It's a bit of an acquired taste....Or completely an acquired taste.
 Salty licorice-lovers, I hope you understand.